 My speakers become go-to darlings for event organizers because they:

 - Have a clear “idea worth spreading.”
 They have a powerful idea they want to express with every fiber in their being, and they can articulate that core idea succinctly.
 Many of my speakers have just one of these ideas, it’s compelling, and they speak it again and again.
 In other cases, like Tonya’s, my speakers have a few discrete, albeit complementary ideas—hence why Tonya has been able to develop multiple TEDx talks.
+This keynote speaker tip seems obvious but is so, so important.

 - Understand the core problem (or frustration) experienced by their audiences, and they craft pitches that show how their talks/presentations provide a relevant solution.
 Let me repeat—my clients and program participants get inside the heads of their audience members and create (and pitch) content that speaks directly to them.